 Pope Pius IX

-Pope Pius IX of the Mastai Ferretti family was born here.
+Pope Pius IX of the Mastai Ferretti family was born in Senigallia.
 During his long reign (1846-1878) he saw the formation of united Italy.
-At the beginning he was seen as the potential leader of a Confederation of States, but when he died he had lost all his States.
+At the beginning he was seen as the potential leader of a Confederation of Italian States, but when he died he had lost all his territories.

-There are many coats of arms of this pope in Senigallia.
+There are many coats of arms of this Pope in his hometown.
 Of the past only the coat of arms (without the Pope's symbols) of Pope Benedict XIV, a

 very popular pope, was spared.
 It is on top of Porta Lamberta (Lambertini being the surname of the pope) a very nice XVIIIth century gate.